 Everyone goes through times in a long-distance relationship when they feel they do not have much to discuss.

-You may have a period during which you speak every day and other times, only once every few days you connect.
+You may have a period during which you speak every day and other times, but you connect only once every few days.
 This is normal.
 Stay calm.

 2. Balance between your time to talk and other things